Skip to main content

 Example: Single dataset

 You have a user that you only want to give access to an individual table.
-You would need to navigate to the Privileges page from that dataset's settings and grant the user the SELECT privilege, or perform the following command from the SQL editor:
+You would need to navigate to the Privileges screen from that dataset's settings and grant the user the SELECT privilege, or perform the following command from the SQL Editor:

 Example command for single dataset